themeteorchef/saas-stripe/saas-stripe.md

 </div>

 ### Managing Usage
-In our SaaS app, we're offerring todo lists to customers in different tiers (this is what we mapped out in our plan data above).
+In our SaaS app, we're offering todo lists to customers in different tiers (this is what we mapped out in our plan data above).
 Because of this, we'll need to have some sort of mechanism for keeping track of how many lists a user has created and check that against the _limits_ of their plan.
 So, if one of our customers, Jane Windex, signs up for the "small" plan, we only want her to have the ability to create five todo lists.
 If she tries to create more than this, we want to block her ability to do so and suggest that she upgrade her account.
 How do we do that?

 ##### Using Template Helpers to Block Visibility
 Because we have the power of reactivity with Meteor, we can do some really cool stuff using Spacebars templates.
 In our case, we can wrap the parts of our interface that we want to display _conditionally_.
 For example, if a user has a "Small" plan and they've used up 5 of their 5 available lists, we want to _hide_ the UI that allows them to add more.